 What Is Galvanized Steel?

-Galvanized steel is ordinary steel that has been coated with a layer of zinc through a process called galvanization.
-This is done to make the steel more corrosion-resistant, since steel is an iron-based alloy, and iron is prone to rust when exposed to moisture.
+Galvanized steel is carbon steel that has been coated with a protective layer of zinc to enhance its corrosion resistance.
+Since steel is an iron-based alloy, it is inherently prone to rusting when exposed to moisture.
+The zinc coating serves as both a physical barrier and chemical protection to shield the underlying steel from corrosive elements.

-There are several different galvanizing manufacturing processes available, but the most common one is called hot-dip galvanizing.
+There are several different galvanizing manufacturing processes available; however, the most common one is known as hot-dip galvanizing.
 Another way to coat steel with zinc is by spraying it on.
-However, the zinc layer produced by spray galvanizing is considerably weaker than that produced by hot-dip galvanization.
+However, the zinc layer produced by spray galvanizing is considerably weaker than that produced by hot-dip galvanizing.
 During the hot-dip galvanization process, the steel to be coated is first cleaned, pickled in sulfuric acid, fluxed in a zinc-ammonium chloride solution, and then immersed in molten zinc.

-The resultant zinc coating acts as both a physical and a chemical barrier to protect the underlying steel from corrosion.
+The resultant zinc coating serves as both a physical and a chemical barrier, protecting the underlying steel from corrosion.
 Corrosive agents can't get to the surface of the steel through the zinc coating.
-But even if a scratch or an edge exposes the steel to the atmosphere, the zinc can still protect it through an electrochemical process called "cathodic protection."
+However, even if a scratch or an edge exposes the steel to the atmosphere, the zinc can still protect it through an electrochemical process known as "cathodic protection."

 The zinc, the iron in the steel, and the corrosive fluid create a galvanic cell, driven by zinc's greater propensity than iron's to react with its environment.
-The zinc acts as the anode in this electrochemical cell, oxidizing in a reaction with the corrodant (electrolyte), and giving up electrons.
+The zinc acts as the anode in this electrochemical cell, oxidizing in a reaction with the corrodant (electrolyte) and giving up electrons.
 These electrons move toward the cathode, which, in this case, is the steel to be protected.
-So the steel cathode is protected, while the zinc oxidizes, serving as what is called a "sacrificial anode."
+The steel cathode is protected while the zinc oxidizes, serving as what is called a "sacrificial anode."
 The zinc corrodes in preference to the steel.

 Fortunately, zinc’s corrosion products (also called the “zinc patina”) adhere tightly to the zinc layer’s surface, slowing the rate of corrosion to somewhere between 1 and 10% of the expected rate for unprotected steel.

-Galvanized steel is known for its strength, formability, and resistance to corrosive elements, which makes it widely used in such industries as: agriculture, solar power, automotive, and construction.
+Galvanized steel is renowned for its strength, formability, and resistance to corrosive elements, making it a widely used material in industries such as agriculture, solar power, automotive, and construction.

 To learn more, see our guide on Galvanized Steel.